neo3587/dupmn/README.md

 # <a name ="usage-example"></a> Usage example

-Usage example based on the CARDbuyers profile:
+Usage example based on the MCPCoin profile:

 First install the dupmn script (only needs to be done once):
 ```